voedger/reqmd/design.md

 - Attempt 1.
 ChatGPT o3-mini-high. https://chatgpt.com/c/67a7f223-fcc0-800d-a486-427a3f47c3ed
   - Prompt: Suggest architecture of the solution (Go).
 Do not generate all code yet.
 Provide list of files, key functions, structs and their resposibilities.
 - Attempt 2.
 ChatGPT o3-mini-high. https://chatgpt.com/c/67a7f223-fcc0-800d-a486-427a3f47c3ed
-  - Prompt: Suggest the architecture of the solution using SOLID principles.
+  - Suggest the architecture of the solution using SOLID principles.
 Don't generate all the code yet.
 Provide a list of files, key functions, structures, and their responsibilities.
+  - Generate internal/models.go
+  - Generate internal/interfaces.go
+    - Fix package names

 ## Overview